T0MGithub/maritime/Readme.md

 - ✨ [Dynamic routing engines](./docs/routing-engines.md).
 Use different routing engines to support the route syntax you want.
 - 🔥 View engines - supports rendering templates of multiple types including EJS, Pug and Handlebars.
 - ⚡️ Modern, semantic asynchronous middleware.
-- 🔧 HTTP helper methods to assist you with common HTTP tasks such as redirects, sending data and downloading files to the client.
+- 🔧 HTTP helper methods - helper methods are included to assist you with common HTTP tasks such as redirects, sending data and downloading files to the client.
 - 📕 Extensive, in-built middleware such as a body parser, static file server, method override and a cookie parser to help you get your app off the ground even faster.
-- 🔒 One-command HTTPS server.
+- 🔒 [One-command HTTPS server](./docs/https-secure-server.md).
 Quickly and easily create HTTPS servers through `app.listen()`.

 ## Installation